College Basketball on CBS Sports: 2020s

 In August 2022, CBS renewed its rights to the Big Ten under a seven-year deal beginning in the 2023–24 season; the network will air an increased number of regular-season games, and continue carrying coverage of the semi-finals and championship games of the Big Ten men's basketball tournament, while also adding the championship game of the Big Ten women's basketball tournament.
 The 2022–23 season would mark the last for Jim Nantz, who would step down after 38 years between the studio and play-by-play to spend time with family (he will continue with his NFL and golf assignments).
 Ian Eagle, the announcer immediately behind Nantz on the NFL, took over as basketball lead.

 In August 2023, CBS announced a new three-year deal with the Summit League.
 CBS Sports Network will at least six regular season men's basketball games, as well as the semifinals of the women's tournament and the finals of both the men's and women's tournaments.
 The network also has the ability to add 6 additional men's and women's regular season games.

 In September 2024, CBS Sports announced an expanded sublicense agreement with ESPN for the rights to the Big 12 Conference.
 In addition to the previously aired 6 games on CBS, CBS Sports Network will now air 20 additional basketball games.
 The agreement also allows CBS to sublicense select Atlantic Coast Conference games from ESPN.

-In June 2025, the Pac-12 Conference and CBS Sports announced an agreement through the 2030–31 season, beginning with the 2026–27 season.
+In June 2025, the newly revamped Pac-12 Conference and CBS Sports announced an agreement through the 2030–31 season, beginning with the 2026–27 season.
 CBS will air at-least three regular season games per season, along with the Pac-12 Conference men's basketball tournament championship.
 CBS Sports Network will also air select regular season games.

 In August 2025, CBS Sports announced an agreement with the Southland Conference for the rights to up to five men's basketball games per season on CBS Sports Network.